-Groups can choose to go into the water or simply admire the landscape and marine life from the comfort of the bar as it cruises along at 5 mph.
+Groups can choose to go into the water or simply admire the landscape and marine life from the comfort of the bar as it cruises along at five mph.

 Set Sail with a Clearwater Cruise, Buffet & Dancing

-If you need more than snacks, consider a colorful cruise with buffet.
+If you need more than snacks, consider a colorful cruise with a buffet.

-The open bar features rum punch, wine, and beer, and the dinner consists of seafood, meat, pastas, salad, and bread.
+The open bar features rum punch, wine, and beer, and the dinner consists of seafood, meat, pasta, salad, and bread.

-The Calypso Queen caters for everyone, there’s dancing on the upper deck, and a more low key experience on lower deck and top deck.
+The Calypso Queen caters to everyone; there’s dancing on the upper deck and a more low-key experience on the lower deck and top deck.

 See the Sunset From the Water

-If you’re vibe is more sunset focused, minus the live music, take a look at this Clearwater sunset cruise (25 Causeway Blvd).
+If your vibe is more sunset-focused, minus the live music, take a look at this Clearwater sunset cruise (25 Causeway Blvd).